Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 ![](/images/validation_layer_test.png)

+*If this message is not printed when the program exits, then there may be a problem with your Vulkan SDK installation.
+See [this page](https://vulkan.lunarg.com/doc/sdk/1.0.61.0/windows/getting_started.html) for more information.
+You can prevent the command prompt from immediately closing in Visual Studio by running your program with Ctrl-F5 instead of just F5.*

 Oops, it has already spotted a bug in our program!
 The `VkDebugReportCallbackEXT` object needs to be cleaned up with a call to `vkDestroyDebugReportCallbackEXT`.
 Similarly to `vkCreateDebugReportCallbackEXT`